 - At least one to two week's notice is needed when requesting an inspection booking due to continuing high demand.
 Some locations may require more notice for requests.
 Please think of inspections well ahead of time.

 - Before a final inspection can be requested for booking, a completed Code Compliance Certificate (CCC) application is required to be submitted and confirmation received from QLDC (as of 01 Oct 2018).

 - Have your Building Consent (BC) number, and the correct name of the specific inspection type desired.
 This can be found in your original BC approval documentation.

 - Building inspection booking requests can be made online or on the phone.
 See below.

-All consented building work requires inspections to verify that the building work is being completed to the requirements of the consented design and the NZ Building Code.
+All consented building work requires inspections to verify it is being completed to the consented design and the NZ Building Code.